What to do with used Coffee Grounds?

 20- Marinate the meat

 You can marinate chicken or red meat with used coffee grounds.
-Simply put the meat in water and add two tablespoons of spent coffee grounds to it.
+Simply put the meat in water and add two tablespoons of coffee grounds to it.
 Leave it overnight and cook the meat next, I bet you will enjoy the taste of that meat.

 Coffee contains acids and enzymes that are effective for tenderizing meat.